Kriston-12/Kriston-12/README.md

 # What's up there😉

 I'm Kriston.
-Committed to learning, on this journey I'm yearning, Programming, machine learning, algorithms, I'm discerning.
+Committed to learning, on this journey I'm yearning,\t Programming, machine learning, algorithms, I'm discerning.
 Team contribution, it's a fusion, no illusion, Self-directed and energetic, in any situation, no concession.